 Optional Sour Cream Sauce

-- In a saucepan, over medium heat whisk ½ cup sour cream, ½ tsp garlic powder, and 2 tbsp white wine, just until heated through.
+- In a saucepan, over medium heat whisk ½ cup sour cream, ½ teaspoon garlic powder, and 2 tablespoon white wine, just until heated through.

 - Drizzle sauce over cooked chicken.